This function creates strata (intersectional categories) from multiple categorical variables in a dataset.

 - autobin

 Logical indicating whether to automatically bin numeric grouping variables with more than 10 unique values into 3 categories (tertiles).
 Default is TRUE.
+When this happens a

 Value